Those are common questions that people have. Use the menu on the left to browse specific topics.

 You can also let us handle all that and make sure it's restored perfectly.
 Please send an email or open a ticket for more information.

 Yes, portability is one of our priorities.
-You can request an encrypted archive of your instance and restore it to your own Mastodon server or another hosting provider.
+You can request an archive of your instance and restore it to your own Mastodon server or another hosting provider.

 In the archive, you will find: